-- Note: All accounting research papers are welcome at the conference, and there is no need for papers to relate directly to the conference theme. - The closing date for submissions is 10 May 2025. - Email your full paper to meditaripisa2025@ec.unipi.it by 10 May 2025.
+- Note: All accounting research papers are welcome at the conference, and there is no need for papers to relate directly to the conference theme. - The closing date for submissions is 10 May 2025.
+The submission deadline has been extended to 1 June 2025. - Email your full paper to meditaripisa2025@ec.unipi.it by 1 June 2025.
 The subject line of submission emails should be "Meditari Conference Paper Submission".